johnlacomba/Game-SpaceTradingSim/terraform/README.md

-# Terraform Configuration for Space Trading Simulation
+# Terraform Configuration for Sphere of Influence

-This directory contains Terraform configurations to deploy AWS infrastructure for the Space Trading Simulation game with AWS Cognito authentication and API Gateway.
+This directory contains Terraform configurations to deploy AWS infrastructure for the Sphere of Influence game with AWS Cognito authentication and API Gateway.

 ## Prerequisites